A toy tractor on sand, representing Code Powers and access to land

 Paragraph 20 and the tribunal route

 The tribunal does not automatically grant a Code order simply because these conditions are technically met.
 The tribunal will examine the merits of the operator’s proposal in detail, assess the strength of the public benefit case, and consider whether the landowner’s objections are well-founded or merely obstructive.
-Many operators that assume Code rights are automatic discover when they apply to the tribunal that they cannot meet the paragraph 20 threshold without further negotiation or technical modifications to their proposal.
+An operator that cannot meet the paragraph 20 threshold must return to negotiation or modify its proposal.

-The First-tier Tribunal (Property Chamber) now has jurisdiction over all paragraph 20 proceedings in England and Wales following amendments made by The Electronic Communications Code (Jurisdiction) (Amendment) Regulations 2023.
+The First-tier Tribunal (Property Chamber) and the Upper Tribunal (Lands Chamber) have concurrent jurisdiction over paragraph 20 proceedings in England and Wales following amendments made by The Electronic Communications Code (Jurisdiction) (Amendment) Regulations 2023.
 The tribunal will hear oral evidence, including expert evidence on valuation and technical evidence on network design and feasibility.
 The tribunal decisions are binding on parties and establish precedent for future cases.

 Valuation of Code agreements: the no-scheme basis

-One of the most consequential reforms introduced by the 2017 Digital Economy Act was a change to the valuation basis for Code agreements.
-Before 2017, operators typically paid wayleave agreements valued on the basis of open market value, reflecting what a willing buyer and seller would agree if the Code did not exist.
-The 2017 reforms substituted a “no-scheme” valuation basis, which fundamentally reduces the compensation payable to landowners.
+The Digital Economy Act 2017 changed the valuation basis for Code agreements.
+Before 2017, operators paid rent under wayleave agreements valued on an open market basis, reflecting what a willing buyer and a willing seller would agree if the Code did not exist.
+The 2017 reforms substituted a “no-scheme” valuation basis, which reduces the compensation payable to landowners.

-The Code now requires compensation to reflect the loss or diminution in value of the landowner’s land caused by the operator’s installation, not the hypothetical value of the land if the network did not exist.
+The Code separates two payments.
+Consideration under paragraph 24 is the market value of the landowner’s agreement, assessed on the assumption that the right does not relate to the provision or use of an electronic communications network.
+Compensation under paragraph 25 is separate and covers loss or damage sustained as a result of the exercise of the code right, not the hypothetical value of the land if the network did not exist.
 The tribunal has consistently held that landowners are not entitled to share in the benefits created by network coverage.
 Compensation is calculated by expert evidence reflecting the loss of use, impact on rental value, impact on future development or sale value, and cost of reinstatement.
-Comparable evidence of other telecoms transactions is not admissible for valuation purposes under the no-scheme approach.
+Evidence of other telecoms transactions has to be adjusted to the statutory assumptions before it can assist, because the valuation assumes a right that does not relate to an electronic communications network.

 The PSTI Act 2022 reforms: interim rights and consideration

-The Product Security and Telecommunications Infrastructure Act 2022 introduced substantial amendments to the Electronic Communications Code, with key provisions taking effect on an ongoing basis.
+The Product Security and Telecommunications Infrastructure Act 2022 introduced substantial amendments to the Electronic Communications Code, commenced in stages between February and November 2023.
 These reforms were designed to support faster broadband and 5G rollout by giving operators additional statutory tools and by clarifying landowner protections.

 One important innovation is the expansion of interim rights.
-Previously, Part 5 of Schedule 3A allowed only landowners to apply to the tribunal for interim changes to consideration pending final determination of a Code agreement renewal application.
+Previously, paragraph 35 of Schedule 3A allowed only the site provider to apply to the tribunal for an order specifying interim consideration pending final determination of a renewal or modification application.
 The PSTI Act 2022 now permits either party to apply for interim relief, including changes to financial terms, with effect backdated to the date of application.
 This creates new tactical opportunities for both operators and landowners in renewal negotiations.

-The PSTI Act also clarified the automatic renewal rights of operators.
+Separately, and since the Code was inserted in 2017, paragraph 30 continues a code agreement in force after the date on which the right would otherwise have ceased.
 An operator that fails to secure a renewal agreement before the existing Code agreement expires may rely on the Code’s automatic renewal provisions to continue operating on the same terms pending final determination of a new agreement.
 This protection prevents operators from losing Code rights through administrative oversight and provides breathing space for negotiation or tribunal proceedings.
 The practical effect is that expiring Code agreements rarely lead to immediate loss of access.

 Towercos and Code Powers